 Electric cars may have lower running costs (approximately £1k per year), but they typically have higher upfront purchase costs (even with government grants of up to £4,500 and dealer discounts) and may be inconvenient to charge, depending on your particular situation.

-Is an Electric Car Suitable for You?
+Is an Electric Car Right for You?

 - 1. Can you charge an electric car at home or work?